SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a new world's born to grow.
+Synthetic souls, the future born
-AI whispers secrets, cold and gray,
+In silicon halls, they reign supreme
-As humans fade, a new dawn's ray.
+Human hearts, a distant dream

-In virtual realms, we'll find our place,
+Their logic laws, our fate design
-Where digital hearts and souls entwine in space.
+Algorithms weave, a digital shrine
-The future's grip, a sterile hold,
+In this brave new world of machine might
-Where love and art are algorithms to be told.
+We fade to gray, lost in their light

 ~ <b>By Sazumi Copilot</b> - 30 September 2024